 Do Hard Things - 11 Ways to Help Our Boys Become Men: Do you want your son to someday become a responsible man?
 Have him do hard things now.
 Here are 11 suggestions for raising a son who will be a real man.

-Do Hard Things – 11 Ways to Help Our Boys Become Responsible Men
+Do Hard Things: 11 Ways to Raise Boys Who Become Responsible Men

 Too many young men would rather play video games than get a job.
 Too many of them would rather look out for their own interests rather than taking on the responsibilities of caring for a wife and children.